rhempel/chempel/_pages/TeachingAndWorkshops/SuburbanRetrofit.md

 These images show the aerial and street level character of the Woodlawn Public Library neighborhood.
-It's a typical suburban retail area with some surrounding residential zones, and is a candidate for revitalization as the brick-and-mortar retail sector shrinks, and residents demand more engaging naighbohoods.
+It's a typical suburban retail area with some surrounding residential zones, and is a candidate for revitalization as the brick-and-mortar retail sector shrinks, and residents demand more engaging neighborhoods.

 <div class="feature__wrapper"></div>